 For fans 6 bhp (4413 W) and larger, where the first available motor larger than the bhp has a nameplate rating within 30 percent of the bhp, selection of the next larger nameplate motor size is allowed.

 For fans used only in approved life safety applications such as smoke evacuation.

-C403.2.11.3 Fan efficiency.
+Fans with motor nameplate horsepower less than 1 hp are exempt from this section.

+C403.8.3 Fan efficiency (Mandatory).
 Fans shall have a fan efficiency grade (FEG) of 67 or higher based on manufacturers’ certified data, as defined by AMCA 205.
 The total efficiency of the fan at the design point of operation shall be within 15 percentage points of the maximum total efficiency of the fan.

 Exception: The following fans are not required to have a fan efficiency grade: